Sivara12/Banks-customer-prediction/README.md

-# Bank Customer Attrition Prediction
+# Bank Customer Churn Prediction

 ## Problem Statement
-Service-oriented businesses, such as banks, must address the challenge of customer attrition, where clients switch to competitors.
-Identifying the key factors that drive a customer's decision to leave is crucial for improving retention.
+Customer attrition, also known as churn, is a significant issue for service-oriented businesses like banks.
+Customers switching to competing institutions can lead to substantial revenue loss.
+As a result, banks must proactively identify at-risk customers to implement retention strategies.
+Understanding the key factors influencing a customer's decision to leave is crucial for minimizing churn and enhancing customer loyalty.
+Predicting customer churn effectively allows businesses to take preventive action, reducing the risk of losing valuable customers.

 ## Objective
-The goal of this project is to build a neural network-based classifier that can determine whether a customer will leave the bank or not.
+The goal of this project is to build a neural network-based classifier that can determine whether a customer will leave the bank.

 ## Data
-The dataset contains various features related to bank customers, which are used to predict whether they are likely to leave the bank or not.
+The dataset contains various features related to bank customers, which are used to predict whether they are likely to leave the bank.

 ### Data Dictionary:
 | Feature        | Description                                                                 |